af-inet/PZRconEvents/README.md

 RconEvents tracks what players are doing through various built in lua events.

-Events (which is just a string message like "Player has joined") are stored in a buffer in a lua runtime, until they are collected by another program through an rcon commands.
+Events (which are just string messages like "PlayerName has joined") are stored in a buffer in the server lua runtime until they are collected by another program through an RCON command.

 RCON is often limited to a packet size of 4096 (see: https://github.com/Tiiffi/mcrcon/blob/master/mcrcon.c#L60C9-L60C22 https://developer.valvesoftware.com/wiki/Source_RCON_Protocol#:~:text=4096) - therefore, we limit our internal event queue to 4096 bytes, this way the server memory will never leak or return a packet too large.